Water for his family and his village

 Here’s to the visionaries, to the doer’s.
 To people like Bakari who see a problem and do something to fix it.

 Bakari is a young man who lives in rural Tanzania south of Dar es Salaam with his parents and siblings.
 Growing up in this region Bakari is all too familiar with the water crisis.
-Only 50% of Tanzania's population have access to safe water and only 34% have access to improved sanitation.
 Bakari's daily need for water was like that of the millions of children around the world who often join their mothers for daily water collection.
 They spend up to 200 million hours a day collecting water to carry home to their families.

 This in conjunction with the growing digital finance sector created a strong opportunity to partner with financial institutions to make loans for water and sanitation available in Tanzania.
 With your support we can empower more young men like Bakari to solve their family’s water crisis and change their future.